gilt/tech-blog/_posts/2017-01-03-instant-voucher-serverless.md

 Also we expect AWS to provide better filtering/searching abilities on Step Function dashboard so we can gain some fundamental data analytics from historical executions.

 ### Future Work
-From architecture perspective, we are trying to standardise continous delivery process for our serverless components.
+From architecture perspective, we are trying to standardize continous delivery process for our serverless components.
 At the moment what we have is "poor man's CI/CD" - some bash/node scripts which use AWS sdk's CloudFormation api to provision resources.
 There are varioius tools available either from AWS or serverless community such as [Terraform](https://www.terraform.io/), [CodePipeline](https://aws.amazon.com/documentation/codepipeline/) we are trying to integrate to provide a frictionless process to production.